Welcome to today's edition of the Rush 24-7 podcast.

 I had forgotten this.

-But the Hill, the Capitol, yeah, the Hill.com, the Capitol Hill newspaper, recalled that in 1997 I predicted that Sonia Sotomayor was on a rocket ship for the U.S. Supreme Court.
+But the Hill, yeah, the Hill got the Capitol Hill newspaper recalled that in 1997, I predicted that Sonia Sotomayor was on a rocket ship for the U.S. Supreme Court.

 It's a flashback.

-In 1997, Rush Limbaugh all but predicted 12 years ago that Sonia Sotomayor was headed to the Supreme Court in 1997 when Clinton nominated Sotomayor to become a U.S. circuit court judge.
+Rush Limbaugh all but predicted 12 years ago that Sonia Sotomayor was headed to the Supreme Court in 1997.

 The conservative radio host said on the day of her confirmation hearing, September 30th, 1997, that she was extremely liberal, was on a rocket ship to the high court, according to a 1988 or 98 New York Times story.

-You have you have pushed a hot button with me.
+You have pushed a hot button with me.

-I was gonna try to leave this alone today.
+I was going to try to leave this alone today.

 Why not?

-Why do you recall that when McGuil Estrada and both Michel Estrada and uh Alberto Gonzalez were nominated for positions in the Bush administration, they were opposed by Democrats specifically because they were Latino.
+Why, do you recall that when Miguel Estrada and both Miguel Estrada and Alberto Gonzalez were nominated for positions in the Bush administration, they were opposed by Democrats specifically because they were Latino?

 Did that hurt Democrats with the Hispanic vote when Democrats went after Clarence Thomas or Alberto Gonzalez or Miguel Estrada?